psychoinformatics-de/fairly-big-processing-workflow/README.md

 It uses open data and pipelines, and should be able to run on a system with fulfilled software requirements with only minimal adjustments.

-## Reproduce Wierzba et al.
+## Reproduce Wagner, Waite, Wierzba et al.

-Instructions how to reproduce the UK Biobank computation reported in Wierzba et al. are described in ``ukb_cat_processing.md``
+Instructions how to reproduce the UK Biobank computation reported in Wagner, Waite, Wierzba et al. are described in ``ukb_cat_processing.md``